mForms : Multimodal Form-Filling with Question Answering: Experiments

-Given the visual slot filling as QA approach incorporates multi-task (MT) training, an interesting question to answer is whether the MT training transfers knowledge \emph{across domains}.
-Table \ref{horizontal_MT_results} shows results for the cross-domain case: fine-tuning on the ATIS\_visual dataset followed by another iteration of fine-tuning on data from the Vehicle Logger App.
+Given the mForms as QA approach incorporates multi-task (MT) training, an interesting question to answer is whether the MT training transfers knowledge \emph{across domains}.
+Table \ref{horizontal_MT_results} shows results for the cross-domain case: fine-tuning on the ATIS form-filling dataset followed by another iteration of fine-tuning on data from the Vehicle Logger App.
 The effect of MT is more pronounced in the sparse training cases with an improvement from 0.48 F1 to 0.52 F1 at zero-shot training and an improvement of 0.46 F1 to 0.60 F1 with 5 training samples.
 These results suggests cross-domain concept learning is occurring for these training conditions.

-Finally, Table \ref{visualelements_results} shows zero-shot F1 scores on the visual slot datasets for our new approach when varying the number of visual GUI elements that are displayed to the user.
+Finally, Table \ref{visualelements_results} shows zero-shot F1 scores on the mForms datasets for our new approach when varying the number of visual GUI elements that are displayed to the user.
 For example, when 2 visual elements are displayed, the model must not only parse the slots from the utterance for one of the visual elements but also correctly reject the filling of slots into the other element.
-For the visual slot datasets, the models degrade gracefully.
-This robustness is likely the result of the initial Fine Tuning on the SQuaD2 dataset which is trained to reject false questions - questions that do not have a correct answer to extract from the given Paragraph.
+For the mForms datasets, the models degrade gracefully.
+This robustness is likely the result of the initial fine-tuning on the SQuAD2 dataset which is trained to reject false questions - questions that do not have a correct answer to extract from the given Paragraph.